tanfwong/sdr_notes/_sources/ch3/overlapsave.md

   the overhead incurred in discarding the output samples.
-On the other hand, the computational complexity (e.g., by counting the number of multiplications performed) of doing direct linear convolution and the overlap -save algorithm on a block of $M$ input samples are
+On the other hand, the computational complexity (e.g., by counting the number of multiplications performed) of doing direct linear convolution and the overlap-save algorithm on a block of $M$ input samples are
   $\mathcal{O}\left( L M\right)$ and $\mathcal{O}\left( m \,2^m\right)$,
   respectively.
 Hence, we would also want $m \ll L$ in order to gain the computational advantage offered by FFT.
 Putting these two